proctrace Documentation

 I was tired of dealing with these kinds of issues (and more), and I wasn’t satisfied with our

-ability to quickly debug these issues, so I wrote proctrace with the intention that we could
+ability to quickly debug these issues, so I wrote proctrace

 let it run in CI alongside the test suite, and export a recording on a test failure.